 Value of CFRM

-Offered through the top-ranked UW Department of Applied Mathematics, students in the CFRM program gain rigorous mathematical and statistical foundations in quantitative finance and choose a specialization, including risk management or computing.
-MS-CFRM courses go beyond the academic level and provide valuable real-world experience in-part through finance industry professionals serving as affiliate instructors.
+Offered through the top-ranked UW Department of Applied Mathematics, students in the CFRM program gain rigorous mathematical and statistical foundations in quantitative finance.
+CFRM courses go beyond the traditional academic approach and seek to provide valuable real-world experience, in part through finance industry professionals serving as affiliate instructors.

 A unique feature of the CFRM program is the extensive use of the open source R programming language and modeling methods in many of the courses.
 Use of R is rapidly increasing in the finance industry (see for example the many presentations at www.rinfinance.com during the past few years).
 In-depth training in the use of R gives our students the ability to draw on the rapidly growing number of R finance packages to quickly implement standard and cutting edge quantitative finance methods in a new job environment.